netbrick/attr_c/README.md

 There is a problem in dirty checking currently open in Rails! https://github.com/rails/rails/issues/21442
-Please see the failing tests to avoid current issue.
+Please see the *dont reset dirty model after not save* test to avoid current issue.
 We hope it will be fixed in new version of rails.

 ### Cache control